-The product liability lawyers at Saiontz & Kirk, P.A. are pursuing potential lawsuits for individuals who have experienced problems following hip replacement surgery that may have been caused by a defectively designed or recalled artificial hip implant.
+The product liability lawyers at Saiontz & Kirk, P.A. are pursuing potential hip replacement lawsuits for individuals who have experienced problems following surgery that may have been caused by a defective device or recalled artificial hip implant.

 The recalled DePuy ASR metal hip has been linked to a higher than expected number of failures and a risk of metallosis or metal poisoning, which could cause a number of health problems.

 ▸ DePuy Pinnacle Metal-on-Metal Hip Lawyers

 The DePuy Pinnacle is an older metal-on-metal artificial hip, which has also been linked to an increased risk of problems.
 Lawsuits for DePuy Pinnacle metal-on-metal hip patients are being pursued nationwide.

 The metal-on-metal design of the Wright Conserve hip system could allow deterioration of the implant as the metal parts rub together, causing loss of the structural integrity and a risk of loosening of the implant.

 Cases are also being reviewed for individuals who received other artificial hip replacement systems that have been linked to reports of problems, including:

 ▸ Stryker Rejuvenate and ABG II Hip Lawsuit